Boriszn/azure-ml-ai-foundry-labs-hub/README.md

 > - AI Studio / AI Foundry: https://github.com/MicrosoftLearning/mslearn-ai-studio/blob/main/index.md
 > Content here is **expanded** with additional explanations, examples, screenshots, troubleshooting, and reusable templates.

+_NOTE_: Repository in work/progress phase some section will be updated and reworked.

 ---

 ## Table of contents